No matter how many titles I created for this post, all of them went the wrong way down innuendo lane.

 Start the innuendos now….

-The Presenting From Bed by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Presenting From Bed by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.